7 Smart Tips Every Traveling Vegan Should Know

 Even if a restaurant isn’t fully vegan, many offer dishes that can be easily transformed into a vegan meal.
 You can grab your vegan food at the airport and take it on board with you.

-7. Vegan Traveling Options On Cruise
+7. Vegan Traveling Options On A Cruise

 You’ll find several cruise lines that have incorporated vegan options within their menus.
 I’ve personally sailed several times on Virgin Voyages cruises, and I find the vegan options truly outstanding.